 Final Thoughts on a Great Weekend in Sydney

-We definitely suggest you visit the famous city in Summer!
+We definitely suggest you visit the famous city in spring and summer!
 There’s just so much to do here over the sunny season.
-But most of these activities and places can be enjoyed year round!
-This weekend in Sydney is going to be memorable.
+However, most of these activities and places can be enjoyed year-round!
+Either way, your weekend in Sydney is going to be a memorable one!